-Our Board of Directors is currently comprised of nine directors.
+Our Board of Directors is currently comprised of eight directors.
 All of our directors were appointed by our sole shareholder, Hindalco.
 Our directors' terms will expire at each annual shareholder meeting, provided that if an election of directors is not held at an annual shareholder meeting, the directors then in office shall continue in office or until their successors shall be elected.
-Biographical details for each of our directors set forth below are as of April 30, 2021.
+Biographical details for each of our directors set forth below are as of April 30, 2022.

-Name Director Since Age Position Kumar Mangalam Birla May 15, 2007 53 Chairman of the Board Askaran Agarwala (2) May 15, 2007 87 Director Debnarayan Bhattacharya (1)(2) May 15, 2007 72 Director and Vice Chairman of the Board Clarence J. Chandran (1)(2) January 6, 2005 72 Director Gary Comerford February 7, 2020 71 Director Dr. Thomas M. Connelly, Jr. February 7, 2020 69 Director Satish Pai (2) August 6, 2013 59 Director Vikas Sehgal February 7, 2020 46 Director Donald A. Stewart (1) May 15, 2007 74 Director
+Name Director Since Age Position Kumar Mangalam Birla May 15, 2007 54 Chairman of the Board Askaran Agarwala (1) May 15, 2007 88 Director Clarence J. Chandran (1)(2) January 6, 2005 73 Director Gary Comerford February 7, 2020 72 Director Dr. Thomas M. Connelly, Jr. February 7, 2020 70 Director Satish Pai (1) August 6, 2013 60 Director Vikas Sehgal February 7, 2020 47 Director Donald A. Stewart (2) May 15, 2007 75 Director

-(1) Member of our Audit Committee
+(1) Member of our Compensation Committee

 Mr. Kumar Mangalam Birla was elected as the Chairman of the Board of Directors of Novelis on May 15, 2007.
 Mr. Birla is the Chairman of Hindalco Industries Limited which is an industry leader in aluminum and copper.
-He is also the Chairman of Aditya Birla Group's leading blue-chip companies including Grasim, UltraTech Cement, Vodafone Idea Limited, Aditya Birla Capital Limited and Aditya Birla Chemicals (Thailand) Limited.
-Mr. Birla also serves as director on the board of Aditya Birla Management Corporation Private Limited (as Executive Chairman), Air India Limited (as part-time non-official director), and the Group's international companies spanning Thailand, Indonesia, Egypt, and Canada.
+He is also the Chairman of Aditya Birla Group's leading blue-chip companies including Grasim, UltraTech Cement, Aditya Birla Capital Limited and Aditya Birla Chemicals (Thailand) Limited.
+Mr. Birla also serves as director on the board of Aditya Birla Management Corporation Private Limited (as Executive Chairman) and the Group's international companies spanning Thailand, Indonesia, and Egypt.
 Additionally, Mr. Birla is the Chancellor and member of the Board of Governors of the Birla Institute of Technology & Science, Pilani and Chairman of the Board of Governors Indian Institute of Management, Ahmedabad and Indian Institute of Technology, Delhi.
 He is a member of the London Business School's Asia Pacific Advisory Board and a member of the National Council of the Confederation of Indian Industry.
 Mr. Birla's past affiliations include service on the boards of Maruti Udyog Limited and Tata Iron and Steel Co.
 Limited.
-He was a Director on the Central Board of Directors of the Reserve Bank of India and part-time member on the Board of India's Advisory Council on Trade and Industry.
+He was a Director on the Central Board of Directors of the Reserve Bank of India and part-time member on the Board of Securities and Exchange Board of India, and part time non official director of Air India.
+He was Chairman of the Advisory Committee constituted by the Ministry of Company Affairs and served on the Prime Minister of India's Advisory Council on Trade and Industry.
 A Commerce graduate of Bombay University, Mr. Birla is a Chartered Accountant, a member of the Institute of Chartered Accountants of India.
 He earned an MBA from the London Business School.
 Mr. Birla brings to the board significant global leadership experience acquired through his service as a director of numerous corporate, professional and regulatory entities in various regions of the world.